Tiendil/tiendil-org-content/content/posts/2024-035-ai-notes-2024-prognosis/en.md

 ## Neural networks on their own won’t take jobs away

-I've written a bit more on this topic in a separate essay: [AI will not(?) replace us all](post:@choose-nearest-language:ai-will-not-or-will-replace-us-all).
+I wrote a bit more on this topic in a separate essay: [AI will not(?) replace us all](post:@choose-nearest-language:ai-will-not-or-will-replace-us-all).

-Since we don't expect strong AI, neural networks remain a (very powerful) tool for intellectual work.
-Perhaps the most powerful tool besides writing, but still a tool.
+Since we don't expect strong AI, neural networks remain a (very powerful) tool for automation intellectual work.
+Perhaps the most powerful tool after writing, but still a tool.
 Such a tool still needs a guiding hand, even if it guides it very abstractly.

 In reality, as far as I remember, no automation revolution has ever reduced the absolute number of jobs — only redistributed them.
 Business, in principle, is not interested in reducing production, only in increasing it: if something can be automated/optimized/made cheaper, it's a reason to scale up, and scaling up requires the (retrained) workers.